ColbyCho/CS20/README.md

-# CS20
+# CS20: Assignment 1
-Assignments completed in CS20: Web Programming
+Assignment1: Getting on the Web